drowrin/orpheus/README.md

 Enhancements and features that require more design work and may or may not be included.

 - folder based series
-- cache lyre results on a per-output-file basis

 ## Requirements